 Introduction

-According to global health data, diarrhoea remains one of the leading causes of illness and death in children under five years of age, particularly in developing countries.
-However, with proper hydration, feeding, and timely medical care, most children recover completely.
+Moreover, diarrhoea remains one of the major causes of illness in children under five years of age, especially in developing countries.
+Fortunately, proper hydration, continued feeding, and early treatment help most children recover completely.

 What Is Diarrhoea?